ORNL/developer.ornl.gov/_posts/yakl.md

 There are many ways to approach this, the most common being directives-based specifications (e.g., [OpenACC](https://www.openacc.org/) and [OpenMP](https://www.openmp.org/)); Domain Specific Languages, DSLs, valid for certain discretization and algorithmic choices; and portable C++ libraries.
 The focus of this blog post is on the latter.

-There are several C++ portability libraries available, the two most popular likely being [Kokkos](https://github.com/kokkos/kokkos) and [RAJA](https://github.com/LLNL/RAJA).
+There are several C++ portability libraries available, the most popular likely being [Kokkos](https://github.com/kokkos/kokkos), [RAJA](https://github.com/LLNL/RAJA), and [SYCL](https://www.khronos.org/sycl/).
 These each some with large features sets and large development teams and are excellent choices for portability.
 There are several aspects that can be difficult to deal when when porting a Fortran code to portable C++, however.
 That's where [Yet Another Kernel Launcher (YAKL)](https://github.com/mrnorman/YAKL) comes in.

 First, let's dive briefly into what portable C++ actuall **is**.